Sarah Moffat: Pregnancy

 Sarah and James's affair came to a head when Sarah became pregnant, telling James she was expecting a "little Captain".
 This, along with James's considerable debts, meant he had to tell his parents.
 The family solicitor, Sir Geoffrey Dillon, arranged for Sarah to stay in a cottage on the Southwold Estate.
 The child was to be educated, and Sarah found local work.
 James was sent to India.

 However, she found Southwold too boring, and ran away to Eaton Place, turning up the evening the King was dining upstairs in early 1909.
 She gave birth the same evening, but the baby boy died minutes after birth.
-Sarah was then given light work around the house, and after Elizabeth gave birth, she became Baby Lucy's nursery maid.
+Sarah was then given light work around the house, and after Elizabeth gave birth, she became baby Lucy's nursery maid.

 Thomas Watkins

 From the moment Thomas Watkins came to Eaton Place in December 1909, he and Sarah quickly became close.
 The Welsh Thomas had been employed as manservant to Lawrence Kirbridge, and always had ambitions above domestic service.
-When the Kirbridges separated, Lawrence offered to take him around the world as his manservant, but Thomas instead decided to come to Eaton Place as chauffeur.
+When the Kirbridges separated, Lawrence offered to take him around the world as his manservant, but Thomas instead decided to come to Eaton Place as a chauffeur.
 He and Sarah joined forces to defeat an Irishman who was trying to blackmail the Bellamys, and this closeness resulted in Sarah's second pregnancy.
-Sarah insisted to the other servants that it was a gentleman who assaulted her while she sheltered from the rain.
-Thomas then offered marriage to solve the problem, and went to Richard Bellamy to ask permission.
-He liked the idea, as it would solve many problems, and gave Thomas £500 to start his own garage.
-Thomas and Sarah then left service.
-They returned to visit the servants and to give Lady Marjorie a birthday present, on 6 May 1910.
-The subsequent celebration downstairs ended when the news of Edward VII's death broke.
+Sarah asserted to the fellow servants that a gentleman had assaulted her while seeking shelter from the rain.
+In response, Thomas proposed marriage as a solution and sought permission from Richard Bellamy.
+Richard, seeing the advantages of this arrangement, approved and provided Thomas with £500 to establish his own garage.
+Consequently, Thomas and Sarah departed from their service.
+They later returned to visit the servants and present Lady Marjorie with a birthday gift on May 6, 1910.
+The ensuing celebration downstairs came to an abrupt halt with the news of the death of Edward VII.

 Life away from service

 When they left service, Thomas and Sarah went their separate ways.
 Sarah gave birth at an aunt's house in the East End to a girl, who died at about an hour old.
 Soon after this, Thomas and Sarah got back together, although they never married.
-They began by trying at the garage business, but when this failed they tried many different schemes to make money, and even had servants of their own for a short time after Thomas won on a gamble.
-Thomas and Sarah were later forced back into service in the employ of Richard de Brassey, an eccentric man.
-Sarah and Richard had an affair, but when Thomas became trapped in a burning stable Richard attempted to save him and the stable collapsed.
-Richard died in the fire, while Thomas survived.
+Initially, they attempted the garage business, but it failed.
+They then explored various money-making schemes, briefly enjoying the luxury of having their own servants after Thomas won a gamble.
+Subsequently, Thomas and Sarah were compelled to return to service under Richard de Brassey, an eccentric individual.
+An affair ensued between Sarah and Richard.
+However, tragedy struck when Thomas got trapped in a burning stable.
+In an attempt to rescue him, Richard's efforts led to the collapse of the stable, resulting in his death, while Thomas managed to survive.